New York Jets

 The New York Jets are a professional American football team based in the New York metropolitan area.
-The Jets compete in the National Football League (NFL) as a member club of the league's American Football Conference (AFC) East division.
-The Jets play their home games at MetLife Stadium (shared with the New York Giants) in East Rutherford, New Jersey, 5 mi west of New York City.
+The Jets compete in the National Football League (NFL) as a member of the American Football Conference (AFC) East division.
+The team plays its home games at MetLife Stadium (which it shares with the New York Giants) at the Meadowlands Sports Complex in East Rutherford, New Jersey, 5 mi west of New York City.
 The team is headquartered in Florham Park, New Jersey.
 The franchise is legally organized as a limited liability company under the name New York Jets, LLC.